 A UK company name must be completely unique.
 Once registered your chosen company name is protected from being used by others.
 There are restrictions on the use of certain words such as ‘Royal’ and ‘Government’.
 Formacompany can conduct a company name check to ensure your chosen name is available.

 It is a requirement for a UK Ltd to have a registered office address in England which we will supply if required.

-A director is required for a limited company this must be an individual aged 16 or over.
+At least one director is required for a limited company, this must be an individual aged 16 or over.
 If there are two or more directors this can consist of a corporate entity plus an individual.

 Only one shareholder is required for a UK company.